-There are many factors which will determine how much money you save including your usage, the amount of sunlight you get, your tariff and the installation costs.
+There are many factors that will determine how much money you save including your usage, the amount of sunlight you get, your tariff, and the installation costs.

 However, according to Ernesto Macías, general director of Solarwatt Spain, a family living in a 120 sqm property with four members with their own independent solar panel installation, facing south could produce on average around 5,843-kilowatt hours per year.
 This would save them 1,684 euros per year or 8,420 euros over five years.

 This would also be enough to cover the initial cost of the solar panel installation.

 How long before I get back the cost to install them?